HDFGroup/vol-log-based/case_studies/E3SM_IO.md

 the log-layout based VOL, [PnetCDF](https://github.com/Parallel-NetCDF/PnetCDF), and [ADIOS](https://github.com/ornladios/ADIOS2).

-The PnetCDF method stores E3SM variables in files in a cononical storage layout.
+The PnetCDF method stores E3SM variables in files in a canonical storage layout.
 For each partitioned variable, each process writes multiple non-contiguous requests.
 The PnetCDF's non-blocking APIs are used to enabled request aggregation to improve performance.
-However, storing data in the canonical order requireses inter-process communications in MPI collective I/O, which can be expensive.
+However, storing data in the canonical order requires inter-process communications in MPI collective I/O, which can be expensive.
-Given E3SM's data partitioning patterns containing large numbers of noncontiguous write requests, the commincation cost can be very expensive.
+Given E3SM's data partitioning patterns containing large numbers of noncontiguous write requests, the communication cost can be very expensive.
 Therefor, it is expected the PnetCDF method performs slower than the log-layout based VOL, which stores data in the log layout, requiring no inter-process communications.